-Steam is the place for PC games, but some publishers don’t quite understand that.
+Steam is the place for the best PC games, but some publishers don’t quite understand that.
 Between the Epic Games Store, DRM-free games, Uplay, Origin, and countless others, you need at least half a dozen apps to play the PC games you want.
 There’s a reason Steam is the go-to platform for PC gamers, though, and that’s its openness.
 Even if the game isn’t available on Steam, you can add it to your library and launch it through the same UI — particularly useful if you’re using Steam Big Picture.
 In this guide, we’re going to show you how to add external games to your Steam library.

 Add games with a code